jpmorganchase/modular/docs/commands/add.md

 ## Options:

-`--path`: Optionally set the directory in which the workspace is created.
-If the provided path is outside (i.e., not a descendant) of the paths specified in [the `workspaces` field](https://classic.yarnpkg.com/lang/en/docs/workspaces/#toc-how-to-use-it) of the root `package.json`, the command will fail
+`--path <targetPath>`: Optionally set the directory in which the workspace is created.
+If the provided path is outside (i.e., not a descendant) of the paths specified in
+[the `workspaces` field](https://classic.yarnpkg.com/lang/en/docs/workspaces/#toc-how-to-use-it)
+of the root `package.json`, the command will fail